GraphBase-Core/graphbase-core/README.md

 ## About

 Graphbase-core is a library which generates backend resolvers based on GraphQL schema provided by the user.

-If you are interested in how you can use it, please check this README file.
+If you would like to know how you can use it, please check this README file.

 ## Table of contents